 Parasailing is a combination of boating and hang gliding that allows you to glide through the air while being towed by boat.
 It’s a fun resort activity that can be found anywhere there’s a large body of water, but warmer climates are generally better for parasailing.

 Check out our Live Like a Local Guides for even more inspiration!

 You can reach heights of up to 300 feet, and you get some pretty amazing views while you’re gliding.
 Ocean Watersports in Myrtle Beach, South Carolina labels itself as the most experienced parasailing outfit on the East Coast and would be a great launching point for your first parasailing adventure.

 9. Snorkeling/Scuba Diving

-There are many opportunities for snorkeling along Pacific and Atlantic coasts, as well as the Gulf Coast.
+There are many opportunities for snorkeling along the Pacific and Atlantic coasts, as well as the Gulf Coast.
 In Florida, you can actually snorkel with real live manatees!
 Scuba diving requires more training, but there are lots of diving companies around to teach you the necessary skills, and take you on guided dives.

-The formal term for exploring caves, spelunking is a great hobby that allows you to explore some of the most unique and remote terrain in the country.
+The formal term for exploring caves, spelunking is a great hobby that allows you to explore some of the most unique and remote terrains in the country.
 Cave ecosystems are unlike anything else in the world, and are home to several endemic species of plants and animals.
 Stalagmites and Stalactites can form incredible rock formations that can’t be seen anywhere else.